Wellness Programs and Incentives

 The ACA rules are just one set of federal regulations that impact employer wellness programs.
 Rules adopted in 2016 by the fourth agency, the Equal Employment Opportunity Commission (EEOC), under the Americans with Disabilities Act (ADA) and Genetic Information Nondiscrimination Act (GINA) also need to be considered by employers when designing wellness programs.

 The incentive limits in EEOC's 2016 rules were challenged by the American Association of Retired Persons (AARP) as being too high and potentially coercive.
 The D.C.
 District Court found the limits to be insufficiently justified, and issued an order to vacate the rules on January 1, 2019 if clarification or new rules were not issued.
-The EEOC has not provided insight on an anticipated date for revision or action on the rules.
-Therefore, the existing incentive limits in the EEOC rules will be vacated and be no longer effective as of January 1, 2019.
-It is important to note that after the incentive limits are vacated, the remaining sections of the ADA and GINA rules (e.g., ADA's reasonable accommodations and GINA's limited use of collecting genetic information) will stay in effect.
+The EEOC has formally removed incentive limits from ADA and GINA, but has not provided insight on an anticipated date for new rules.
+ADA and GINA incentive limits are no longer effective as of January 1, 2019.
+It is important to note that the remaining sections of the ADA and GINA rules (e.g., ADA's reasonable accommodations and GINA's limited use of collecting genetic information) remain in effect.

 - Americans with Disabilities Act (ADA)